Kwasniok/cpp-generic-tensor-template-library/README.md

 - **static memory by default**: tensors are represented as (fixed-size) arrays of scalars
 - strongly typed: **compile-time checks for contractions** etc.

+## Non-Features
+These things are not implemented in this library:
+- reshaping tensors
+- change of index order (e.g. transposition)
+- dot, cross, length, trace or any other additional structure beyond the bare minimum
+- solving linear equations

+note: In the furture some of these might be provided as an extension.
+Forcing any specific interpretation of the tensors may contradict some of the use cases and is not desired.

+## Extenions
+The following items are supported via extensions of this library:
+- solving differential equations via 'boost::numeric::odeint`

 ## Usage
 This is a header-only library.
 It is located inside the `include` folder.
 To import everything use